Peer Community In

 HOW CAN I SUBMIT MY PREPRINT TO A PCI?

 Authors can submit their preprint to a thematic PCI via its website.
-The article must have been deposited on a preprint server, open archive or institutional repository before submission.
+The preprint must be deposited on a preprint server, an open archive or an institutional repository before submission.
 Templates are available for submission.
-The preprint submitted to a thematic PCI must not be published or under consideration for publication in a journal.
-Any recommender interested in handling the evaluation of the preprint can initiate the peer-review process.
+The preprint submitted to a thematic PCI must not be published or under consideration for publication in any journal or under evaluation by any other peer-review platform.

 WILL SOME PREPRINTS BE LEFT UNEVALUATED?